nateGeorge/crypto_predict/README.md

 # crytpo_predict
 Predicts price trends for cryptocurrencies.
+This repo is pretty messy.
+It also scrapes bittrex and poloniex data.

 # get started
 Install requirements: